Optimal Calibration of the Endpoint-corrected Hilbert Transform: Introduction

+Here, we show that the endpoint-corrected Hilbert transform can be analytically decomposed, separating systematic bias from irreducible phase-dependent errors.
 Despite its widespread use, previous research into the ecHT has largely been empirical.
 While existing studies have validated the ecHT experimentally, they have not provided a systematic derivation of its spectral properties, endpoint errors, or calibration strategies.
-Here, we address this issue.
-We provide an analytical DFT-based characterisation of the endpoint-corrected Hilbert transform, express its error analytically, and demonstrate how a single scalar can deliver a mean-squared-error (MSE)-optimal calibration.
-We refer to the calibrated variant of the ecHT as the \emph{c-ecHT}.
+We provide an analytical DFT-based characterisation of the ecHT, express its error analytically, and demonstrate how a single scalar can deliver a mean-squared-error (MSE)-optimal calibration.
+We refer to the calibrated variant of the ecHT as the \emph{cecHT}.
 We then translate these results into practical design rules concerning window length, filter bandwidth and order, and centre-frequency estimation.
-These rules allow the ecHT to achieve real-time phase estimates with mean errors of practically zero degrees under realistic conditions, as confirmed in simulations and neural data.\\
+These rules allow the ecHT to achieve real-time phase estimates with mean errors of practically zero degrees under realistic conditions, as confirmed in simulations and real data.

-The remainder of the paper is organised as follows.
-Section~\ref{sec:ecHT-alg} specifies the ecHT algorithm and notation.
-Section~\ref{sec:DFT} provides a DFT-based analysis of the ecHT pipeline and derives an explicit endpoint error characterisation.
-Section~\ref{sec:calibration} develops the MSE-optimal scalar calibration and its estimators.
-The theory is evaluated in simulations in Section~\ref{sec:experiments} and practical recommendations and limitations are discussed in Section~\ref{sec:practical-rec}.